imdeepakyadav/Quiztrix/CONTRIBUTING.md

 # Contributing to Quiztrix

-Thank you for your interest in contributing to Quiztrix!
-We welcome contributions from the community to help make the project better.
+Thank you for your interest in contributing to Quiztrix, We welcome contributions from the community to help make the project better.
 This document provides guidelines for contributing to Quiztrix.

 ## How to Contribute